graphprotocol/graph-improvement-proposals/gips/0064-graph-node-version-updates.md

 The Graph Node team should provide the Council and community with updates on new versions, along with any salient information regarding functionality or testing.

-The Graph Council will still be responsible for enablement of indexing rewards in the feature support matrix, via GGP.
+The Graph Council will still be responsible for specification of the rest of the feature support matrix, via GGP.

 # Copyright Waiver